|

 COMMENTARY

-Why you should believe in Arthur You have heard of Arthur?
+Do you believe in Arthur ?You have heard of Arthur?
 Gawain?
 Morgan le Fay?
-Of all our great inherited story clusters in British history, the Arthurian tradition is by far the most used and abused in pop culture today.
-The selections in book 1A of the Longman anthology illustrate the emergence of Arthurian literature and development of Arthurian legend across at least three centuries.
+Selections in Volume 1A of our Longman anthology illustrate the emergence of Arthurian literature and development of Arthurian legend in its golden age from 1136 to 1485 AD.

 |